blackstork-io/fabric/README.md

 # Security

-If you suspect any security vulnerabilities within Fabric, please promptly report them using GitHub's [security advisory reporting](https://github.com/blackstork-io/fabric/security/advisories/new).
-Every report is treated with the utmost seriousness, and we commit to conducting a thorough investigation.
+If you suspect any vulnerabilities within Fabric, please promptly report them using GitHub's [security advisory reporting](https://github.com/blackstork-io/fabric/security/advisories/new).
+We treat every report with the utmost seriousness and commit to conducting a thorough investigation.

-We kindly request that you engage in a conversation with us before making any public disclosures.
+We kindly request that you converse with us before making any public disclosures.
 This precautionary step ensures that no excessive information is divulged prematurely, allowing us to prepare a patch.
-Additionally, it provides users with enough time to upgrade and enhance their system security.
+Additionally, it gives users enough time to upgrade and enhance their system security.

 # License